 The System is in the business of making agricultural and other loans that requires us to take certain risks in exchange for compensation for the risks undertaken.
 Management of risks inherent in our business is essential for our current and long-term financial performance.
-Each System institution's goal is to mitigate risk, where appropriate, and to properly and effectively identify, measure, price, monitor and report risks in our business activities.
+Prudent and disciplined risk management includes an enterprise risk management structure to identify emerging risks and evaluate risk implications of decisions and actions taken.
+Each System institution's goal is to mitigate risk, where appropriate, and to properly and effectively identify, measure, price, monitor and report risks in business activities.
+Stress testing represents a vital component of an institution's risk management process.
+Each System institution is required to perform stress tests; however, the level of sophistication may vary by institution size and complexity.